microsoft/PartnerResources/_docs/Skilling/academies.md

 <hr/>

 ### [Azure Data Academy](/PartnerResources/skilling/azure-data-academy)
 Explore skilling on all database technologies on Azure, encompassing SQL Server, MySQL, and PostgreSQL.
 While the primary focus of the Modern Analytics Academy is analytical data engineering, the Azure Data Academy directs its focus toward more operational and transactional aspects.
+Our latest content:

 {% include series.md
     includetags="azure data academy|academy content" includemethod="all"
-    sortfield="updated" sortorder="desc" showdate="true" limit=2
+    sortfield="updated" sortorder="desc" showdate="true" limit=3
     visualstyle="tiny"
 %}